lapasanda286433/app-dev/README.md

 ![Steins gate](https://wallpapers.com/images/high/steins-gate-1920-x-1080-background-3oh9mwy0cipljk0d.webp)

 One of my favorites in terms of sci-fi anime 😄.
-This anime brought my mind to science stuff and got me curious into it🖤
+This anime brought my mind to science stuff and got me curious more to it

 2. *Death note*